rayAndAda2010/trade-enrichment-task/README.md

 See the [TASK](./TASK.md) file for instructions.

 # Trade Enrichment Service
 This service leverages the power of Spring WebFlux to create a highly responsive and scalable REST API.

-This API is designed to excel in data transformation tasks, ensuring seamless integration with various systems and applications.
-Key Advantages of Using Spring WebFlux.
+### Key Advantages of Using Spring WebFlux.

 #### Scalability